-This soup is so creamy it feels indulgent, yet it's packed with nutrients to help you stay healthy this winter.
-Perfect for a quick weeknight meal or a cozy lunch on a snowy day.
+This creamy potato leek soup is like a big hug in the dead of winter.
+It’s packed with nutrients to help you stay healthy and makes a perfect quick weeknight meal or a cozy lunch on a snowy day.

 We are in full soup mode over here; we have been for a while.
 It’s the ultimate comfort food, and with the below zero temps we’ve been having in Boston, I am craving all the warm things.
 Sorry salads, I’ll see you again in May.

-This soup is a lighter version of a cross between two of my favorite indulgent soups (Potato Leek & a Williams-Sonoma Carrot, Cheddar, Dill that is so rich just a few bites will do) with a big 'ol bunch of kale thrown in for some vegetable matter and good nutrition.
-Because let's be honest, we could all use a little immune boost at this time of year.
-I also leave the skins on the potatoes for extra fiber and to save time — make sure to wash them!
+This soup is a lighter, more nutrient-dense version of a cross between two of my favorite creamy soups (Potato Leek & a Williams-Sonoma Carrot, Cheddar, Dill that is so rich just a few bites will do) with a big ‘ol bunch of kale thrown in there; because, greens.
+Let’s be honest, we could all use a little immune boost at this time of year.

 - 2 Tbsp butter

 - 2 large leeks, green and white parts washed and chopped

 - 1 lb Yukon Gold potatoes (large or baby), washed and chopped into 1-inch pieces

 - 1 bunch kale, large parts of stems removed

 - 1/2 tsp (or to taste) freshly ground pepper

 - 1/3 cup sharp cheddar, shredded